 - Swap panels - Swaps the upper and lower Piano roll workspaces.

-- Note grid highlights (Alt+B) - Extends the Keyboard keys into the Piano roll edit area as a background contrast effect.
+- Note grid highlights (Alt+B) - Extends the Keyboard key shading onto the Piano roll edit area as a background contrast effect.

 - Note length in properties - Displays a horizontal line equal to the length of notes in the note properties window.

-- Background waveform (Alt+N) - When a waveform has been dragged and dropped on the Piano roll, displays the waveform to aid note alignment with
+- Background waveform (Alt+N) - When a waveform has been dragged and dropped on the Piano roll, displays the waveform to aid note alignment with audio events.

 - Main - Snap is set to the Global snap value.